What is Page Logic?

 Our example survey would need respondents to be sent to a separate page for each answer.

 - After applying page logic to all the questions you'd like, close the 'Edit Logic' menu

 Your logic will automatically save, so don't worry about losing it.
 If you go back to the 'Page Logic' menu, you'll see your newly applied logic.

 Suggested uses for Page Logic

 There are a few other features that can be used in tandem with Logic to further improve your project.
-You can employ Question Logic to create a Consent Form/ Page, by which respondents are allowed access to the rest of the survey if they give consent, or are taken to a ‘Thank You’ page if they refuse.
-Equally, you could use Question Logic to create Information Request Forms, where you ask respondents for more information regarding an answer selection.
+You can employ Page Logic to create a Consent Form/ Page, by which respondents are allowed access to the rest of the survey if they give consent, or are taken to a ‘Thank You’ page if they refuse.
+Equally, you could use Page Logic to create Information Request Forms, where you ask respondents for more information regarding an answer selection.

 Tips for Using Page Logic

-- To ensure clarity when using the Question/ Page Logic interfaces, we’d recommend you give each page a unique title.
+- To ensure clarity when using the Page Logic interfaces, we’d recommend you give each page a unique title.
 This is because you’ll be asked to select a page to direct respondents to, and headings will allow you to identify the correct page more easily.